 We realise that text-based applications do not suit everyone, so if you would like to discuss applying in a different way, or if you require this application form in a different format, please get in touch with us by email: email@example.com

 All applicants will receive an automated email to confirm that their application has been received successfully.
-Please note that due to limited capacity, we are only able to respond directly to candidates who are invited to interview.
-If you have not heard from us by Friday 9 July 2021, then you should assume that you have not been successful on this occasion.
+You will hear from us by Monday 11 July.
 Unsuccessful applicants are welcome to reapply in future years.

 Please submit your application via the form at the bottom of this page.

 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
 Living in the Bristol but working internationally since 1997, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.

 With many of his artworks in permanent collections including the Metropolitan Museum of Art in New York and the Wellcome Collection in London, he also tours his art installations to art festivals and museums worldwide.
 In 2019 alone, he had 117 exhibitions in 22 different countries.

 Having had a studio at Spike Island for more than 10 years, he recently set up his own studio at Paintworks.
 Now an established artist, he’s keen to support the next generation of artists in Bristol.

 Spike Island is a dynamic arts centre that supports, produces and presents contemporary art across an 80,000 square foot former industrial building near Bristol’s harbourside.
 We engage audiences in our work through a diverse programme of exhibitions and interdisciplinary events; and we directly support artists through major new commissions, subsidised studios and critically-engaged artist development opportunities that widen access to our programme and facilities.